poland-can-into-space/object-foxx/README.md

 ## About
 Reducing learning/development cost for ArangoDB foxx.

-## NOTES
-This is my first time uploading a framework for public inspection, I'm pretty sure it's missing a lot.
-Especially with documents; I never wrote anything like this.
-**I appreciate feedbacks!!!**

 ## features!
 1. Automatic AQL validation
 Any aql string registered at config object will be validated upon uploading foxx.